-NOT RECOMMENDED AS A MITIGATION MEASURE AT THIS TIME.
-Must be used in combination with other mitigation measures - bird scaring lines at setting, line weighting, night setting and judicious offal management - especially until further testing has been conducted.
+Unproven, and not recommended as a mitigation measure at this time.
 Dripping shark liver oil on the sea surface behind vessels has been shown to effectively reduce the number of seabirds (restricted to burrow-nesting birds) attending vessels and diving for bait in New Zealand (Pierre & Norden 2006; Norden & Pierre 2007).

-The shark liver oil did not deter albatrosses, giant petrels, or Cape petrels from boats (Norden & Pierre 2007).
+The shark liver oil investigated did not deter albatrosses, giant petrels, or Cape petrels from boats (Norden & Pierre 2007).
 The potential impact of releasing large amounts of concentrated fish oil into the marine environment is unknown, as is the potential for contaminating seabirds attending vessels and the potential of seabirds to become habituated to the deterrent (Pierre & Norden 2006).